ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ```
 {: .codeblock}

-In the example above, you have to remove the `sslmode` parameter from the connection string that you obtain for the deployment because of a bug with the open source NodeJS PG driver.
+To use the node-postgres driver, remove the `sslmode` parameter from the deployment's connection string.
+If not, this parameter overrides the ssl: {...} parameters, preventing the CA certificate from properly loading.
 {: .note}

 ## Driver TLS and self-signed certificate support